Piercingxx/debian-mod/README.md

 This script will automate the install of a very vanilla Gnome Core and all the drivers fonts and programs that I use on my Daily Driver/Gaming rig/Tablets.
 This is divided into sections so you can install only what you need.

+- Trixie-Mod is my current go to.
+This setup is bleeding edge yet suprisingly stable.
+This is once again my favorite over arch.

 ### Notes:
 - I recommend an up-to-date copy of the netinst.iso from Debian's website.